 Online Master of Nursing (MSN) Program

 Drexel University’s accredited MSN online undeclared program option is designed to prepare nurses for leadership nursing positions in the rapidly growing and evolving healthcare landscape.
 With so many options available today, we understand selecting the right MSN concentration may be challenging.
 That is why we have designed a flexible online MSN option that allows you to take the five core MSN courses before selecting your concentration.
 This gives you the opportunity to explore your interests and ultimate career goals, while still progressing toward your MSN degree.
-Upon completion of the five core MSN courses, you will be able to seamlessly continue your MSN journey in one of our six concentrations: Clinical Nurse Leader, Clinical Research, Leadership in Health Systems Management, Nursing Education, Nursing Innovation, and Quality, Safety, and Risk Management in Healthcare.
+Upon completion of the five core MSN courses, you will be able to seamlessly continue your MSN journey in one of our four concentrations: Clinical Nurse Leader, Leadership in Health Systems Management, Nursing Education, or Quality, Safety, and Risk Management in Healthcare.

 What is an MSN Program?

 A Master of Science in Nursing (MSN) is an advanced-level degree that prepares registered nurses to enter positions in management, administration, and education.
 The degree may focus on one or more advanced nursing specialties such as nursing education, nursing leadership, clinical nurse leader, acute care, or primary care.

 Online Master’s in Nursing (MSN) Program Features

 - The master's degree in nursing at Drexel University is accredited by the Commission on Collegiate Nursing Education

 - Consistently ranked among the best online Master's in Nursing Programs by U.S. News & World Report

 - Experienced and board certified faculty from Drexel's acclaimed College of Nursing and Health Professions

 - A highly-interactive learning method that challenges and engages while remaining convenient for working nurses